FRC-4121/4121-docs/vision.md

 }
 ```

 The `create` method here just calls a concrete constructor of the `VideoCaptureCamera`.
 Since it's a factory, though, we can have multiple factories, with each kind calling a different constructor.
-That means we can have different implementations that abstract away the details of creating a camera-- we just put in the parameters and a camera comes out (or possibly an `IOException`).
+That means we can have different implementations that abstract away the details of creating a camera—we just put in the parameters and a camera comes out (or possibly an `IOException`).

 #### An Alternative to Factories: Functions